Skip to Content

 Annalee Flower Horne '08 has found a professional home on Capitol Hill.
 Having an interest in public service and policy, and in making the world a better place," she's a staff assistant for Congressman Peter Stark (D- California).

-Student / Athlete
+Alumni / Athlete

 Ashley Chabot '13 hopes to enhance the lives of those affected by childhood illness.
 In her science classes, the Maine native developed the hands-on lab techniques that enable her to feel comfortable with skills that she uses now as a graduate student.